 A number of Erply API calls have an input parameter “changedSince”.

-First, download full product list with API getProducts().
+Download the full product list with getProducts.
 This can take time, and usually requires multiple calls, since API returns a fixed number of items at a time.
-Set [recordsOnPage] = 100 and download the data in “pages”:[pageNo] = 1 for the first call, [pageNo] = 2 for the second, and so on.

-API has an hourly request limit of 1000 calls.
+API has an hourly request limit of 3000 calls.
 If you have a lot of products (hundreds of thousands), you might not be able to download the whole list in one hour.
 API will start returning error code 1002 once the limit has been reached.
 Your script should be able to detect that case, inform the operator, and save its progress so that work could be resumed next hour.

 For an advanced optimization, you may utilize bulk calls, which allows to download data at 10x regular rate.